ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/parse/objects/parse-queries.html.markdown

 	}

 ##Inexact Matching
-You will often want to to an inexact search where you can enter "ppli" in a search field and then get back all Customers containtin "ppli".
+You will often want to do an inexact search where you can enter "ppli" in a search field and then get back all Customers containting "ppli".
 The 'i' option is a regex option that renders the search case insensitive.

 	function custSearch(custName, pageNum) {
 		queryParms = {